skaynor/wildhunts-campaign/docs/resources/weapons/switch-axe.md

 **Element Phial (Costs 3).** You deal an extra 1d4 acid, cold, fire, or lightning damage (your choice) on this attack.

-**Poison Phial (Costs 2).** The target must also succeed on a a Constitution saving throw against a DC of 8 + your proficiency bonus + your Strength modifier or become poisoned until the end of your next turn.
+**Poison Phial (Costs 2).** The target must also succeed on a Constitution saving throw against a DC of 8 + your proficiency bonus + your Strength modifier or become poisoned until the end of your next turn.

 **Power Phial Upgrade.** You can expend an extra 3 charges when using a power phial to roll 1d4 and add it to your attack roll.